 Accommodation in Nazca

-If you havn’t yet booked a hotel to stay in Nazca I would highly recommend you check out Hotel Alegria, a 3 star boutique family run hotel with fast WiFi, a refreshing pool and a delicious breakfast.
+If you havn’t yet booked a hotel to stay in Nazca I would highly recommend you check out Hotel Alegria Nasca, a 3 star boutique family run hotel with fast WiFi, a refreshing pool and a delicious breakfast.
+A little oasis in the desert right opposite the bus station!
 We stayed here as they offer a great deal to passengers travelling with Peru Hop but their standard rates are pretty great too for what you are getting – Friendly service, clean rooms, a relaxing internal courtyard and premier location.
 The design of the hotel means you don’t get any of the noise from the street and the focus here is on rest and relaxation.

 You can often spot the Grandma tending to her garden beside the pool – the avocados, mangos, peaches and more will make their way to the breakfast table in season ensuring that you won’t be stuck with those horrid Spanish style sugar breakfasts they insist on serving everywhere else.
 We enjoyed avocado, fresh bread, eggs, ham, cheese, yogurt, delicious juice, fruits and more.
 I would recommend to stay two nights minimum here so you can unwind and really enjoy your Nazca flight without rushing off to the next destination.
 They also have a in-house tour agency which can offer advice for the myriad of cultural attractions nearby including wildlife sights, pyramids, sand duning and more.